gregmulvihill/multi-tiered-memory-architecture/docs/api.md

 # Multi-Tiered Memory Architecture API Reference

+> **Note:** This API documentation describes the intended interfaces for this pre-alpha project.
+The implementation is still in progress, and not all endpoints may be fully functional yet.

 ## 1. Overview

 The Multi-Tiered Memory Architecture (MTMA) exposes a RESTful API for LLM contexts to interact with the memory system.
 This document provides a detailed reference for all available endpoints, request/response formats, and usage examples.